Still on Gig Performer 3? Key reasons to upgrade

 5. New extremely useful internal plugins

-In this user manual page you can see all new bundled plugins, such as the MIDI Channel Constrainer block (blog, video) or the System Actions block (blog, video):
+Other useful bundled plugins include the MIDI Channel Constrainer block (blog, video) or the System Actions block (blog, video):

 The MIDI Channel Constrainer plugin Gig Performer